 The town was originally named Burrville for Aaron Burr, but in 1809, in the wake of Burrs disgrace, it was renamed Clinton for Thomas Jeffersons vice president, George Clinton.
 For the next sixty years the county grew only slowly, the people enduring the hard soil and enjoying the honest pleasures of a simple, almost primitive rural/agricultural lifestyle.

 The county suffered great turmoil and desolation during the Civil War years.
 But change came rapidly in the decades following the war.
-Agriculture resumed prospered.
+Agriculture resumed and the county prospered.

 The Mining of coal in the mountains developed into a major industry.
 Life was hard, with long hours of toil and regular loss of life in cave-ins and other disasters.
 The coal industry has declined in recent years, but the sturdy descendents of these mineworkers, still living in the old communities, are a living heritage of this demanding way of life.